 Practice by writing out the first draft of a school assignment in pencil.
 Is your handwriting legible?
 Are your paragraph indents overtly clear?
 Is your spelling reasonably error-free?
 If one of these areas needs attention, don’t wait until the night before the SAT to address the issue.

-Writing two pages in twenty-five minutes won’t give you time to erase and redo large blocks of text.
-At best, you’ll have a minute or so to quickly re-read your essay, crossing out poor word choices and fixing misplaced commas.
+Writing several pages in fifty minutes won’t give you time to erase and redo large blocks of text.
+If you manage your time well, plan on a final five-minute review to scan your essay while addressing minor issues such as poor word choices and misplaced commas.
 Always keep in mind that the SAT essay is a first draft.
 You should write intelligently and neatly, but no one expects you to be brilliant or perfect.